 You also have to be careful and read some of the deals carefully.
 One offered a free Graze box plus £1.25 cashback, but clicking on the link offered me 3 boxes for £1.99.
 That would have meant losing a small amount of money.
 And don’t forget, I’m only here to earn.

 Another drawback is that it supposed to take 45 days before the money hits your account.
 I found that all my earnings took longer than that, and I’m still waiting for some after 90 days.
 Plus, one of my trials for £5 failed to pay-out.
 I couldn’t find out why and I wasn’t even sent a notification to let me know.

 I managed to earn over £25 (should have been £30, but £5 was declined) in less than 30 minutes for a cost of £2.
-This included free trials with NowTV, hayu and Audiobooks.
+This included free trials with NowTV, hayu, and Audiobooks.
 The trials I had to pay for (Which and Football Pools) paid £17.50 between them.
 However, with Football Pools, you have to set up a Direct Debit and you have to be quick to cancel it before they take extra money from you.

 My OhMyDosh review conclusion

-This is certainly a site worth joining, but only expect to earn a decent amount every few months or so.
+This is certainly a site worth considering but only expect to earn a decent amount every few months or so.
 You must also be prepared for some of the offers not to pay-out.
 I know we shouldn’t, but I have come to terms with accepting it now.